zecos/zecos/docs/src/pages/input/create-layout.md

 * `Cmpt`: The layout component
 * `items`: The same items that were passed to you
 * `errors`: The same errors that were passed to you
-* `get`:
-  * convenience method that gets the value of the item by name
-  * E.g. `myform.get("firstName")` would simply return the value
-  * also can return an object if an array of names are returned
-  * E.g. `myform.get("firstName", "lastName")` might return `{firstName: "Zane", lastName: "Hitchcox"}`
-* `hasItemErrors`:
-  * convenience function that checks if any of the items one level deep have any errors
-  * useful for simple forms
 * `meta`:
   * just an object with the information that it is a layout
   * it looks like this `{$$__input_type: 'layout'}`